Our exams explained

 CERA, or the Chartered Enterprise Risk Actuary qualification, is a global risk management qualification which the Institute and Faculty of Actuaries is accredited to award to members who meet certain criteria.
 You will need to be either an Associate or a Fellow, and have a pass in subject ST9.

-We offer UK practice modules in each of the Specialist applications subjects.
+We offer UK Practice modules in each of the Specialist applications subjects.
 The modules test knowledge of UK business practice, legislation, regulation and professional guidance notes.
-The online exams have a first part common to all modules covering FSA regulation, and a second part specific to the relevant specialist subject.
+The online exams have a first part common to all modules covering regulation, and a second part specific to the relevant specialist subject.